simplworld/simpl.world.website/_docs/tutorials/single-player/modelservice.md

 By default the service will bind to `0.0.0.0:8080`.

-This concludes the tutorial on building a single player game Model Service.
+This concludes the tutorial on building a single-player game Model Service.
 A completed example implementation is available at
 [https://github.com/simplworld/simpl-calc-model](https://github.com/simplworld/simpl-calc-model) that uses the game slug `simpl-calc`.

-You can now head over to the [Single Player Game Frontend tutorial]({% link _docs/tutorials/single-player/frontend.md %}).
+You can now head over to the [Single-player Game Frontend tutorial]({% link _docs/tutorials/single-player/frontend.md %}).